Integrate Skyvern with GitHub to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 Fetch Skyvern workflows created or updated within the specified recent time window and return them newest first.

-Runs when a new issue is created.
+Runs the workflow automatically whenever a new issue is created in the repository.

-Runs when a new branch or tag is created.
+Runs the workflow automatically whenever a new branch or tag is created in the repository.

 Runs when a new release is published in the selected repository.

-Runs when a new comment is added to an issue.
+Runs the workflow automatically whenever a new comment is added to any issue.

 Action is the task that follows automatically within your Skyvern integrations.